Skip to main content

 Copy a link to an activity administration area

-Send users a link to an activity administration area by following the below steps.
+To send users a link to an activity administration area, follow the below steps.

 The link address is now copied to the device clipboard and can be shared as needed, such as via email.